cheggu/PerlinNoise/README.md

 ![Output sample](https://github.com/cheggu/PerlinNoise/blob/main/Media/noisetest.gif)

-I plan on adding a color changer, and an export function to bmp or png.
+I plan on adding a color changer, enterable values, and an export function to bmp or png.

 This was accomplished using C++ and <a href=https://www.sfml-dev.org/>SFML</a>